Student loan debt is a significant financial burden for many Canadians.

 - Did you take advantage of the federal government’s Repayment Assistance Plan?

 If the court is satisfied that you tried to meet your repayment obligations and sees that you have experienced financial difficulties in repaying the student loan, they will discharge you.

 You may qualify for bankruptcy if you cannot make payments to your creditors and your debts are worth more than your assets.
 Talk to a Licensed Insolvency Trustee for further advice.

-A consumer proposal is an alternative to bankruptcy that offers student loan forgiveness in Canada.
+A consumer proposal is a bankruptcy alternative that offers student loan forgiveness in Canada.

 You make a formal proposition to your creditors to pay all, or part, of your outstanding debts, which can reduce your debt by as much as 80%.
 In addition to your student loan, you can eliminate other unsecured debts, including credit card debt and personal loans.